amazon-science/doc-mt-metrics/COMET/README.md

 ```

 ## Reproduce
-To reproduce the results of the paper follow these [instructions](reporduce/README.md).
+TFollow the [instructions](reporduce/README.md) to reproduce the results from the paper.

 ## Paper